 Helichrysum is an aromatic flower that’s indigenous to Asia and Africa.
 It’s a cousin of the sunflower.
 Its essential oil may have renewal properties that reduce inflammation.
 One

 Neroli essential oils are made from bitter orange tree flowers.
-According to the National Center for Complementary and Integrative Health (NCCIH), bitter orange essential oil can help a variety of skin ailments.
+According to the National , bitter orange essential oil can help a variety of skin ailments.
 These are primarily related to fungal infections, such as athlete’s foot and jock itch.